ozgranit/PhyAI/README.md

 # Project goal:
-              Accelerate the search Using Machine Learning tools / Using Reinforcement learning methodology
+              Accelerate the search Using Machine Learning tools and Reinforcement learning methodology